valkey-io/valkey-doc/docs/management/replication.md

 * min-replicas-to-write `<number of replicas>`
 * min-replicas-max-lag `<number of seconds>`

-For more information, please check the example `redis.conf` file shipped with the Valkey source distribution.
+For more information, please check the example `valkey.conf` file shipped with the Valkey source distribution.

 ## How Valkey replication deals with expires on keys